beno/ios8bug/README.md

 ios8bug
 =======

 Crashing bug in shipping versions of iOS 8.
+This is a simple UITabbarController -> UINavigationController -> UIViewController combination with a UICollectionView.
+Works fine in iOS7, crashes hard in the shipping iOS8.
+A bug has been filed with Apple but no response so far.

-Sample of the logs produced:
+Sample of the log produced:

     Thread 1Queue : com.apple.main-thread (serial)
     #0	0x0343d385 in CFHash ()